guilhermemg/app-flickrperson/README.md

 *  static/fb-templates/index.html: template exhibit in facebook
 *  static/fb_config.json.template: template of setup file to facebook interaction

-NOTE: IT IS NOT POSSIBLE TO CREATE LINKS TO PAGES HOSTED IN	PYBOSSA SITE

 ![alt screenshot](http://i.imgur.com/63SmFEu.png)

 Testing the application